 So, maybe delaying his withdrawal was the best decision that Biden ever made.
 A whole season of primaries with debates and the inevitable name-calling that goes on would have divided the party.
 Even Pelosi couldn't have healed those wounds enough to bring unity to the convention.
 It also threw a wrench in Trump's plan of attacking Biden as a sleepy old man.
-Now the sleep, cognitively-impaired old man running is Trump.
+Now the sleep, cognitivelyimpaired old man running is Trump.
 Just try to follow one of his rambling, two-hour rants and you'll know why he should be afraid to debate Harris.

 The convention is over, and Harris continues to rise in the polls, but the important question is what will it take to get her elected?
+Her first "A whole season of primaries with debates and the inevitable namecalling that goes on would have divided the party"

-Her first decision before the convention was brilliant - picking Governor Tim Walz of Minnesota as vice-president nominee.
+decision before the convention was brilliant - picking Governor Tim Walz of Minnesota as vice-president nominee.